 README.md

-VSL is a V library to develop Artificial Intelligence and High-Performance Scientific Computations.
+VSL is a V library for AI and high-performance scientific computing.

 Important